UNLV Runnin' Rebels basketball

 The UNLV Runnin' Rebels are the men's basketball team that represent the University of Nevada, Las Vegas, in the Mountain West Conference of the National Collegiate Athletic Association (NCAA); it plays at the Thomas & Mack Center on campus.
-As of 2009, UNLV had the fourth-highest winning percentage (.712) in Division I history, ranking behind Kentucky, North Carolina and Kansas, but ahead of UCLA and Duke.
+As of 2023, UNLV has the seventh-highest winning percentage (.687) in Division I history.
 UNLV is 33–19 all-time in the NCAA tournament with a 63.5 winning percentage.
 In July 2008, ESPNU named the program the eighth most prestigious collegiate basketball program in the nation since the 1984–85 season.